 The theory known as Embodied Cognition argues that cognition is shaped by bodily experiences in interaction with the world, and is not just a matter of representation in the brain.
 The amounting evidence for this theory has led educational researchers to include data of action (hand movement) and perception (eye movements) in studies of learning, even in the domain of abstract mathematics.
 Moreover, educational researchers also think through the implications for embodied design.
 In the current project, we apply this theory to the domain of mathematics, since it is what many learners struggle with due to the difficulty of visualizing or materializing its abstract concepts.

-We are a team at Utrecht University, Netherlands that together with our international collaborator Dor Abrahamson from University of California, Berkeley, have designed an embodied touch-screen application (Figure 1) for students to learn interactively how to solve a simple proportion problem such as 2:4 = 4:?
-(Figure 1).
-See the Instruction.
+We are a team at Utrecht University, Netherlands that together with our international collaborator Dor Abrahamson from University of California, Berkeley, have designed a set of embodied interactive activities for a number of mathematical concepts.

 We study how action (what students do), perception (what they see), and reasoning (what they say) interact to solve proportional tasks without formal mathematical instruction.
 We have found that children are creative and successful in their problem solving with the app, with no explicit instruction on mathematical proportion during the task.
 Also they sometimes think in terms of geometrical concepts that are not visualized in the interface.